phucanh1939/fearth-ios-gdk/README.md

 ## Verify & Publish Pod

-Make sure you create and upload framework file to Github release before publish the pod
+Make sure you create release tag before publish the pod (check the version in `podspec`)

 Run `./publish_pod.sh` to verify and publish the pod to cocoapods.